DerkBarten/SpaceFortress/README.md

+# About
+TODO: who are we? what are we doing?
 # Setup
-Our SpaceFortress Q-learning implementation exists mainly of the following parts
+This project mainly uses the following preexisting software:
 * [OpenAI Gym](https://gym.openai.com/)
 * [Simple DQN](https://github.com/tambetm/simple_dqn)
-* The SpaceFortress Game
+* SpaceFortress

 ### OpenAI Gym
 A toolkit for developing and comparing reinforcement learning algorithms.
-It supports teaching agents everything from walking to playing games like Pong or Go.
-Gym will basically create an environment in which the learning algorithm can learn the game.
+It supports teaching agents everything from walking to playing games like Pong or Go.Gym will create an environment in which the learning algorithm wiil learn the game.

 ### Simple DQN
 Deep Q-learning agent for replicating DeepMind's results in paper "Human-level control through deep reinforcement learning".
 It is designed to be simple, fast and easy to extend.
-This is the workhorse of our project.
+This algorithm will be used.to learn the game.

 ### Space Fortress
-An old DOS game, but pretty complex nevertheless.
-We will train a network to play this game.
+An old DOS game that will be learned by the network.

 # Download
 Download the repository.
 Make sure you execute the command in which you want to install the repository.
+Git creates a new folder called SpaceFortress where the repository will be placed.
 ```sh
 sudo git clone https://github.com/Noswis/SpaceFortress.git
 cd SpaceFortress
 ```

 # Installation
-During the installation process, please make sure you are in the SpaceFortress folder.
+During the installation process, please make sure the terminal resides in the SpaceFortress folder.
 ### Neon
 [Neon](https://github.com/NervanaSystems/neon) is Nervana's Python based Deep Learning framework and achieves the fastest performance on modern deep neural networks such as AlexNet, VGG and GoogLeNet.
 Designed for ease-of-use and extensibility.
-The Simple DQN learning algorithm was built on neon, so we need to install this.
+Simple DQN  was built on neon, so we need to install this.Neon free software which can be cloned from their github page.

 Install prerequisites:
 ```sh